 As the interviewer, a good grasp on subject matter will help you feel confident that you are asking intelligent questions.
 It will also help you rephrase the question or add context when necessary.

 Interviews can take unexpected turns, so prepare questions in advance.
 This will guide your interview and ensure you don’t forget any key information.
+If you’re wondering what kind of questions are asked in a video interview, consider the following as a guideline.

 Once you have a list of questions, order them in a cohesive flow.
 Start out with some easy ones, (Who are you?
 What do you do?) and then move on to the more in-depth (How did this affect your business?
 What are your plans for the future?).